-How to Sew a Blanket Stitch
+- How to Sew a Blanket Stitch

-4. Pull needle through to front at #1.
+Pull needle through to front at #1.
 Insert needle at #2 and come out again at #3 holding the thread under the needle as you pull the stitch tight.

 Pin the remaining open side closed and then stitch closed.
 Remove pins.
 Fluff pillow to fit perfectly inside the sewn together napkins.